Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 Reach the take-out point downstream.
 Change into dry clothes and pack up gear.

 Short drive to the Feluga Hotel, a classic Queensland country pub and the traditional post-rafting venue.
 Hearty pub dinner included.
-Watch photo highlights of the day's action on the big screens while swapping river stories.
+Watch photo highlights of the day's action on the screens while swapping river stories.
 Drinks at own expense.

-Night — Return to Cairns
+6. Night — return to Cairns

 Relaxed coach ride back to Cairns.
 Return to accommodation approximately 9:30 pm.